darwincastro/cisco-ssc-generator/README.md

 We are going to use a Cisco C9800-CL and a linux maching for this demo, the certificate should work with any IOS-XE devices.

-This was tested with OpenSSL v3.
+This was tested with OpenSSL v1.1.1f and LibreSSL 3.3.6

 ### Steps to generate the certificate bundle:
 1. Clone the repository, and go to the directory.